 Existing permittees must assess program elements that were described in the previous permit, modify as necessary, and develop and implement new elements, as necessary, to continue reducing the discharge of pollutants from the MS4 to the MEP.
-New elements must be fully implemented by the end of this permit term and newly regulated permittees shall have the program fully implemented by the end of this part III.A.1(c).
+New elements must be fully implemented by the end of this permit term and newly regulated permittees shall have the program fully implemented by the end of this permit term.
+See also Part III.A.1(c).